-20. Should terminated employees be included in an employer's EEO-1 Component 1 report(s)?
+19. Should terminated employees be included in an employer's EEO-1 Component 1 report(s)?

 Workforce demographic data (i.e., employee data by job category and sex and race or ethnicity) must include all full-time and part-time employees who were employed during an employer-selected pay period (i.e., "workforce snapshot period") in the fourth quarter (i.e., October 1 through December 31) of the reporting year.
-The workforce snapshot period for the 2023 EEO-1 Component 1 report would be an employer-selected pay period between October 1, 2023 and December 31, 2023.
+The workforce snapshot period for the 2024 EEO-1 Component 1 report would be an employer-selected pay period between October 1, 2024 and December 31, 2024.
 If an employee was employed during the selected workforce snapshot period, then the employer must include the employee in its reporting even if the employee resigned or was terminated during or after the selected workforce snapshot period.
-If the employee was employed at any time during the selected workforce snapshot period, then the employee must be reported.
-An employer is not required to report employees who were not employed at any time during the selected workforce snapshot period.
+If the employee must be reported.
+An employer is not required to report employees who were not employed at any time during the selected workforce snapshot period,